 Tips on Staying Active for Elderly People

-So, go ahead, enjoy the warmer weather but also realize climbing temperatures can pose risks for people dealing with mobility challenges and chronic conditions such as asthma, COPD and Parkinson’s Disease.
+So, enjoy the warmer weather but also realize climbing temperatures can pose risks for people dealing with mobility challenges and chronic conditions such as asthma, COPD, and Parkinson’s Disease.
 If this group includes you, here are some tips to make time spent in the great outdoors safer and more enjoyable:

 Use walking aids.
-Remember, it’s better to take a stroll in the park using a walker or cane without incident than to fall.
+Remember, taking a stroll in the park using a walker or cane without incident is better than falling.

-As much as possible, schedule your time outside earlier or later in the day and avoid the hottest hours from 10 a.m. to 4 p.m.
+As much as possible, schedule your time outside earlier or later and avoid the hottest hours from 10 a.m. to 4 p.m.

 When going out, take along a bottle of chilled water.

-Eat fruits and vegetables high in water content such as leafy green vegetables, cucumbers, celery and melons.
-Use moderation, however, when consuming watermelon which is loaded with natural sugar and carbs.
+Eat fruits and vegetables high in water content, such as leafy green vegetables, cucumbers, celery, and melons.
+Use moderation, however, when consuming watermelon loaded with natural sugar and carbs.

 How to Get Elder People Walking

-With the right assistance, whether from a relative, friend or homecare provider, you’ll be able to enjoy the great outdoors this summer.
+You can enjoy the great outdoors this summer with the right assistance, whether from a relative, friend, or homecare provider.
 Homecare providers assist people with short-term care while they recuperate from surgery or complete a course of therapy.
 They also provide ongoing assistance to those with chronic conditions.
-Support can include medication reminders, also assistance with bathing, dressing, meal preparation, laundry, running errands and even caring for pets.
+Support can include medication reminders, assistance with bathing, dressing, meal preparation, laundry, running errands, and even caring for pets.
 Learn more with Life Care at Home.